Food-Intolerance-Friendly Food is MORE joyful than the alternative!

 - A good source of:

 - vitamin C

 Best of all, you can use it to make chocolate that is gluten-free, dairy-free and refined sugar-free!

 Making your own chocolate from raw cacao is so EASY and so rewarding!

 You can even sneak in some other superfoods for an added nutritional punch!

 Find some Easter themed chocolate moulds, get some brightly coloured tin foil, wait until your little ones are asleep and get busy playing Easter bunny!

-I buy some of the Easter products from the shops, empty out the candy or chocolate and fill it with Mila’s favourite treats!
+Every year I head out to the supermarket to browse the Easter Offerings.
+I purchase the things with the best packaging or additional functionality.
+Then I head home empty out the candy or chocolate and fill it with Mila’s favourite treats!